Holic75/Baldurs-gate-dnd-3.5/README.md

 ### CLERIC
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor.
+– May wear any armor and shield (excluding large shield).
 – May only use non-bladed, non-piercing weapons (war hammer, club, flail, mace, quarterstaff, sling).
 – May only become Proficient (one star) in any weapon class.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 1 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 1 plus 1d6 per 2 levels).